CANDELbio/mantis-viewer/images.md

 ## Overview

 Mantis Viewer allows users to load and analyze sets of images, or 'image sets' that contain multiple TIFF files.
-Each TIFF should be an image of one marker from an immunohistochemistry slide.
+Each TIFF should be an image of one marker from a tissue slide.
+Currently, Mantis will downsample images when either the width or the height of the image is greater than 10,000 pixels.
+There are plans to build support for viewing higher resolution images without downsampling in later releases.
 The below animation gives a brief overview of opening an image set and interacting with the channel and image controls.
+See below for detailed instructions.

 <video width="640" autoplay="autoplay" loop="loop">
   <source src="{{site.baseurl}}/videos/open_image_640.mp4" type="video/mp4">